 Also, when you are using the Cash Accounting scheme, this is important.
 Otherwise, the next step will not contain accurate details (tax - VAT/GST reporting).

-If you do a full reconciliation before start, the post conversion step will be a lot easier (since you can just check all entries with one click).
+If you do a full reconciliation before starting, the post-conversion step will be a lot easier (since you can just check all entries with one click).

 If you partly do this, you need to look through a lot of entries in Quickbooks to uncheck them.
 Both processes are supported, but reconciliation before conversion can save you some time.

 Reconcile tax (VAT/GST) accounts

 Reconciling your tax accounts prior to conversion makes work a lot easier in Quickbooks Online.
 This is due to Quickbooks Online using only an onve (VAT/GST) control account, as opposed to a control account for Sales Tax/Purchase Tax/VAT Liability.

 Step 4: Clean up nominal codes (Optional)

 There are several accounts you need to clean up prior to the conversion.
 This makes the post-conversion results easier to check and ensures you do not get unneeded data in the new system:

 - Suspense account: The suspense account is used when there is no way to determine where the transaction belongs.
 You need to classify these transactions to the right accounts.

 Step 5: Match entries (Optional)

-For the best quality conversion, we advise to match all your outstanding Payments / Sales on Accounts to their respective invoices.
+For the best quality conversion, we advise you to match all your outstanding payments/sales on accounts to their respective invoices.
 If you do not match these, they will be brought over as journal entries to close the conversion, and you will have to match them manually post-conversion.